 Background: Judicial control of public administration plays a crucial role in enhancing the quality of the administration's activities and good governance.
 This scientific paper aims to examine the current situation of judicial control of the public administration of the Republic of Kosovo and provide a comparative analysis of the legal framework of judicial control of public administration in the countries of the region.
-This paper aims to answer the following questions: How far has the Basic Court in Pristina managed to decide on the legality of acts and actions of public administrative Court to handle administrative matters necessary?
+This paper aims to answer the following questions: How far has the Basic Court in Pristina managed to decide on the legality of acts and actions of public administration authorities?
+Is establishing the Administrative Court and the Supreme Administrative Court to handle administrative matters necessary?
 The establishment of the Administrative Court would improve judicial control over the legality of the public administration's work, increase the quality of administration and good governance, and increase citizens' trust in institutions.